 (April 9, 2014):

-Kriesberg’s forthcoming book, Realizing Peace, is being published by Oxford University Press and is scheduled for release in February, 2015.
+Kriesberg’s lastest book, Realizing Peace, was published by Oxford University Press in February, 2015.
 Click here to download the first chapter, "Toward More Constructive Conflicts."

 Program for the Advancement of Research on Conflict and Collaboration - PARCC